-In order to obtain a restraining order in Los Angeles County, you or your attorney must go down to the courthouse that has jurisdiction over your case and fill out the appropriate paperwork and file it with the clerk of the court.
+In order to obtain a restraining order in San Fernando Valley, you or your attorney must go down to the courthouse that has jurisdiction over your case and fill out the appropriate paperwork and file it with the clerk of the court.

 The way this relates to domestic violence cases has to do with what happened to warrant the restraining order.
 If the other party did something to you physically or threatened you, then you could call the police and have the them arrested for domestic violence / spousal abuse.

 Restraining orders are civil remedies and are sometime confused with their counterpart in criminal court, called a protective order.
 However, if someone violates a restraining order, then they can be charge with a crime related to that violation, arrested and placed in jail for their actions.
 The person who violated the restraining order will be looking at a criminal conviction on their record, a period of probation and other terms that the court in charge of the case deems appropriate.

-IN ORDER TO OBTAIN A RESTRAINING ORDER YOU MUST SHOW HARRASSMENT BY THE OTHER PARTY
+YOU MUST SHOW HARRASSMENT BY THE OTHER PARTY

 Judges take these orders seriously and if they feel the party seeking the restraining order is just trying to play games with the system, then they will deny the restraining order and warn that party not to use the court system in the wrong way or they will find themselves involved in it on the wrong side.

 Categorised in: Domestic Violence